 Best National Parks to See Fall Colors

 As summer comes to an end, one might think the best season to visit National Parks has passed.
-At Equal-i-zer® hitch, headquartered in Utah, which conveniently has five unique National Parks scattered throughout the state, we believe “peak season” begins in the fall.
+At Equal-i-zer® Hitch, we believe “peak season” begins in the fall.
 As a company who values keeping your trailer and family safe on the road, we recommend towing your Equal-i-zer Hitch to these six National Parks in the fall for views you will never forget.

 1. Shenandoah National Park

 Shenandoah National Park, located 75 miles outside of Washington D.C., is not only known for its incredible waterfalls and vast wildflower fields, but its fabulous fall colors.
 Starting in September, Shenandoah’s 200,000 acres of oak trees transform into a fall wonderland.
-Visitors from all over the world flock to this top tier National Park.
+Visitors from all over the world flock to Washington precisely for this transformation.
+Don’t worry about scoring a crowded hotel, just tow your trailer there with a FLASH Ball Mount!

 2. Arcadia National Park

 Arcadia National Park, also known as the Crown Jewel of the North Atlantic Coast, is one of Maine’s most visited locations.
 Located on the coast, this incredible National Park has some of the most gorgeous scenic views.
 In the fall, Arcadia becomes a beautiful fall landscape.
-Take a drive-up Cadillac Summit Road or hike the Beehive Loop trail to get stunning lake views
+Take a drive-up Cadillac Summit Road or hike the Beehive Loop trail to get stunning lake views.
+And when you’ve had your fill, hit the road for the next national park on the list.

 3. Grand Teton National Park